Lolito-Lindsey-Official/qr-code-component/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

+This is for a QR code component for the FrontEndMentor site.

 ### Screenshot